joshua-hampton/exiftool-handler/README.md

   Refer to the [Extracted metadata section](#section_extracted_metadata) for more details about the python dictionary returned by this method.

-  The metadata will remain avaiable to the handler until either the [display](#method_display) method is used to display the metadata for a new file or new metadata are embedded within a file using the [embed_from_input](#method_embed_from_input) method or the
+  The metadata will remain available to the handler until either the [display](#method_display) method is used to display the metadata for a new file or new metadata are embedded within a file using the [embed_from_input](#method_embed_from_input) method or the